alvinliu0/HA2G/README.md

 <img src='./misc/HA2G.png' width=800>

+## Update

+- [2023/01/31] An evaluation bug on the BC metric is reported ([L424](https://github.com/alvinliu0/HA2G/blob/main/scripts/train.py#L424) of the scripts/train.py file and [L539](https://github.com/alvinliu0/HA2G/blob/main/scripts/train_expressive.py#L539) of the scripts/train_expressive.py file).
+Originally, the mean pose vectors are not added back to recover the correct skeleton in the main paper's reported BC evaluation results.
+We will update the quantitative results in the arxiv updates.

 ## Environment

 This project is developed and tested on Ubuntu 18.04, Python 3.6, PyTorch 1.10.2 and CUDA version 11.3.
 Since the repository is developed based on [Gesture Generation from Trimodal Context](https://github.com/ai4r/Gesture-Generation-from-Trimodal-Context) of Yoon et al., the environment requirements, installation and dataset preparation process generally follow theirs.